-Warnings: Do not RCL or VIEW any of these registers, because these functions normalize the number and store it back in the register.
-If the data that was in the register doesn't look like a normalized number, it will be changed.
+Warnings: Do not [RCL] or [VIEW] any of these registers, because these functions normalize the number and store it back in the register.
+If the data that was in the register does't look like a normalized number, it will be changed.